PC-CALCULATOR

 LONG NUMBERS

-If the accuracy of the program is not enough, the basic calculations with the long numbers can still be made.
-Write the numbers to the adjacent lines, put the operator before the lower number and press ctrl+enter.
-The result is then inserted to the next line.
+If the accuracy of the program is not enough, basic calculations with the long numbers can still be made.
+Write the numbers to the adjacent lines, put the operator before the lower number and press Ctrl+Enter.
+The result is then inserted into the next line.
 For instance, write

 123456789123456789.000 000 000